-- 8.1.6 Cordage used for Prusik loops, split-tails, and hitch cords used in a climbing system shall meet the minimum breaking strength without terminations when new of 5,000 pounds (22.24kN) in a single cord configuration (e.g., split-tail) or 5,000 pounds (22.24kN) in a basket configuration (e.g., hitch cord). - 8.1.6.1 Prusik loops, and split-tails, and hitch cords shall be manufactured from material(s) suitable for arboriculture work. - 8.1.7 Splicing shall be done in accordance with manufacturers' specifications. - 8.1.7.1 Sewn terminations and swages shall meet a minimum breaking strength of 3,372 pounds (15kN) as used. - 8.1.8 Snap hooks (rope snaps) used as part of a climber's work-positioning or suspension system shall be self-closing and self-locking, with a minimum majoraxis tensile strength of 5,000 pounds (22.24 kN). - 8.1.8.1 Snap hooks should have a gate strength of 3,600 pounds (16.01 kN). - 8.1.9 Carabiners used as part of a climber's work-positioning or suspension system shall be self-closing and self-double-locking and shall have a gate-locking mechanism that requires at least two consecutive, deliberate actions to unlock.
-A carabiner shall be capable of withstanding a 5,000-pound (22.24 kN) load along its major axis with the gate closed without breaking or distortion sufficient to release the gate. - 8.1.10 Carabiners and snap hooks used as part of a climber's work-positioning or suspension system shall not be linked together unless designed to do so or accepted by the manufacturer. - 8.1.11 Load-rated screw links used as part of a climber's work-positioning or suspension system shall have a tensile strength of 5,000 pounds (22.24 kN) and shall be securely tightened to ensure they will not unintentionally open during use. - 8.1.12 Equipment used to secure an arborist aloft shall not be used for anything other than its intended purpose.
+- 8.1.6 Cordage used for Prusik loops, split-tails, and hitch cords used in a climbing system shall meet the minimum breaking strength without terminations when new of 5,000 pounds (22.24kN) in a single cord configuration (e.g., split-tail) or 5,000 pounds (22.24kN) in a basket configuration (e.g., hitch cord). - 8.1.6.1 Prusik loops, and split-tails, and hitch cords shall be manufactured from material(s) suitable for arboriculture work. - 8.1.7 Splicing shall be done in accordance with manufacturers' specifications. - 8.1.7.1 Sewn terminations and swages shall meet a minimum breaking strength of 3,372 pounds (15kN) as used. - 8.1.8 Snap hooks (rope snaps) used as part of a climber's work-positioning and cuspension) system shall be self-closing and self-locking, with a minimum majoraxis tensile strength of 5,000 pounds (22.24 kN). - 8.1.8.1 Snap hooks should have a minor axis/gate strength of 3,600 pounds (16.01 kN). - 8.1.9 Carabiners used as part of a climber's work-positioning and configuration of system shall be self-closing and self-double-locking and shall have a gate-locking mechanism that requires at least two consecutive, deliberate actions to unlock.
+A carabiner shall be capable of withstanding a 5,000-pound (22.24 kN) load along its major axis with the gate closed without breaking or distortion sufficient to release the gate. - 8.1.10 Carabiners and snap hooks used as part of a climber's work-positioning and-or (suspension) system shall not be linked together unless designed to do so and-or accepted by the manufacturer. - 8.1.11 Load-rated screw links used as part of a climber's work-positioning and or (suspension) system shall have a tensile strength of 5,000 pounds (22.24 kN) and shall be securely tightened to ensure they will not unintentionally open during use. - 8.1.12 Equipment used to secure an arborist in a tree or to an aerial device aloft shall not be used for anything other than its intended purpose.